erezgiga/getcloudify.org/guide/3.0/plugin-chef.md

   * `validation_client_name`
   * `validation_key`
   * `version`

-* Chef Solo requires the following properties:
+__Chef Solo__ requires the following properties:

   * `cookbooks`
   * `version`

-It's an error if neither of the two sets appear.
-You will see "Failed to find appropriate Chef manager ..." in logs if that's the case.
+You will see "Failed to find appropriate Chef manager ..." in logs if neither of the two sets appear in the configuration.

 Example:
 {% highlight yaml %}